amineraboun/STI_FX_Intervention/book/docs/fxi/theory.md

   * Due to insufficient foreign reserves, countries were forced to devaluate, as FX interventions were not possible
   * The huge FX mismatch on banks and corporates balance sheets started a crisis, which was amplified by the interest rate hikes motivated to fight depreciation...

+Exchange rate dynamics of South-East Asian Countries during the 1997 Asian Financial Crisis
 ![AFC FX Crash](../Slides/fxi_theory_practice/img/afc_fx_crash.PNG)
 *Source: Nikkei Asia and Refinitiv*

+Evolution of the GDP of South-East Asian Countries during the 1997 Asian Financial Crisis
 ![AFC GDP Crash](../Slides/fxi_theory_practice/img/afc_gdp_crash.png)
 *Source: Mark Roser, Our World in Data*

 ## Goals and Intermediate Objectives

 `````{admonition} Definition: FX Interventions